49ers beat Falcons 31-13 for 5th win in 6 games - WHIZ News

 But the Falcons couldn’t capitalize after getting a first-and-goal at the 1 with Cordarrelle Patterson getting stopped on two carries and Ryan throwing a pair of incompletions.

-After Atlanta scored a field goal on its second drive, Hasty fumbled another kickoff, losing it out of bounds at the 9.
+After Atlanta got a field goal on its second drive, Hasty fumbled another kickoff, losing it out of bounds at the 9.

 KEY INJURIES